Meditech

-Medical Information Technology, Inc., shortened to Meditech, is a privately held Massachusetts-based software and service company that develops and sells information systems for health care organizations.
+Medical Information Technology, Inc., shortened to Meditech, is a privately held Massachusetts-based software and service company that develops and sells information systems for healthcare organizations.

 History

-In 1969, Neil Pappalardo began development of the programming language MIIS.
-This was one of several proprietary implementations of MUMPS, a programming language which at the time had not been standardized.
-In July that year, Pappalardo and Morton E. Ruderman, Curtis W. Marble, Jerome H. Grossman and Edward B. Roberts founded the company, with a $500,000 investment from EG&G. MIIS users and developers later influenced efforts toward MUMPS standardization during the early 1970s; the MUMPS standard was complete by 1974 and approved by 1977.
-Between 1971 and 1979, Pappalardo developed various other systems, but those associated with integrated health care information remained his primary focus.
+In 1969, Neil Pappalardo began developing the programming language MIIS.
+This was one of several proprietary implementations of MUMPS, a programming language which had not yet been standardized.

+In July of that year, Pappalardo, Morton E. Ruderman, Curtis W. Marble, Jerome H. Grossman, and Edward B. Roberts founded the company, with a $500,000 investment from EG&G. Between 1971 and 1979, Pappalardo developed various other systems, but those associated with integrated healthcare information remained his primary focus.

-In 1982, Meditech adopted the then-new MAGIC programming language for its health care information systems.
+In 1982, Meditech adopted the then-new MAGIC operating system/programming language for its health care information systems.
 In 1994, the company adopted client/server, a second software platform.
 While client/server utilized the same programming language, MAGIC runs all code on a central server, and clients are in effect dumb terminals.
 Client/server executes the code on a user's PC, although all code remained centralized.
 Client-server supports only Microsoft Windows-based operating systems.
 Meditech announced its version 6.0 in 2006.

-In 2003, Howard Messing was named president, and in 2010 also became chief executive officer.
+In 2003, Howard Messing was named president, and in 2010 became chief executive officer.

 MEDITECH announced the launch of Expanse, the company’s mobile, web-based EHR, on February 27, 2018.

 On January 29, 2020, Meditech announced the launch of Expanse Patient Care, a web-based application software that allows nurses and therapists to conduct administrative tasks through a mobile device.

 In 2021, Michelle O’Connor was named president and chief executive officer.

-Markets

-Meditech expanded from the United States and Canada into the United Kingdom, South Africa, Australia, and several other communities, including the Spanish-speaking world.
+Acquisitions

+In 2007, Meditech acquired Patient Care Technologies, Inc. (PtCT) and the merger was completed effective December 31, 2009.

+In 2011, Meditech acquired LSS Data Systems, Inc. (LSS) after partnering since 1982.
+The merger was completed effective December 31, 2013.

+Meditech acquired UK-based Centennial Computer Corporation in 2018.

 Products and services

-Meditech offers software for health care organizations of various types and sizes.
+Meditech offers software for healthcare organizations of various types and sizes.
 Some of the software modules include: Health Information Management, Revenue Cycle, Scanning and Archiving, Scheduling and Referral Management, as well as others.

 Partnerships

-Meditech South Africa, founded in 1982, provides software and services to the health care industry in Africa and the Middle East.
+Meditech South Africa, founded in 1982, provides software and services to the healthcare industry in Africa and the Middle East.
 On June 6, 2012, Meditech announced its partnership with Intelligent Medical Objects to provide mapping of clinician-friendly diagnosis and procedure terminologies to billing codes and medical concepts.

 Locations

-Meditech owns several facilities in eastern Massachusetts, located in Westwood, Canton, Fall River, and Foxborough.
+Meditech owns several facilities in eastern Massachusetts, located in Westwood (the main headquarters and a second office), Canton, Foxborough, Fall River, and Burlington.
 Meditech also has a facility in Atlanta, Georgia that was the former offices of Patient Care Technologies (PtCT), which is chiefly responsible for the company's Home Care line of clinical and billing software.
-Meditech also owns a building in Minnetonka, Minnesota along with global offices in the United Kingdom, South Africa, Australia, and Singapore.
+Meditech also owns a building in Minnetonka, Minnesota along with global offices in Canada, The United Kingdom, Ireland, Spain, South Africa, Australia, New Zealand, Singapore, The United Arab Emirates, Pakistan, Kuwait, Mexico, and Brazil.